Linuxfabrik/monitoring-plugins/fortios-network-io/README.md

 # Check "fortios-network-io" - Overview

-This plugin checks network I/O and interface link states on Forti Appliances like FortiGate running FortiOS via FortiOS REST API.
+This plugin checks network I/O and link states on all interfaces found on a Forti Appliance like FortiGate running FortiOS, using the FortiOS REST API.
 Warns on link up/down, speed or duplex change as well as bandwidth saturation.
 The authentication is done via a single API token (Token-based authentication), not via Session-based authentication, which is stated as "legacy".

 Hints and Recommendations:
 * `--count=5` (the default) while checking every minute means that the check reports a warning if any interface was above a threshold in the last 5 minutes.